micycle1/PeasyGradients/README.md

 * ### 13 Colour Interpolation functions
 * ### Fast!

-By default, the library draws directly into the sketch; you can give it a specific `PGraphics` pane to draw into with the `setRenderTarget()` method.
+By default, the library draws directly into the sketch; you can give it a specific `PGraphics` pane to draw into with the `.setRenderTarget()` method.

 ### Creating a 1D gradient

 The `PeasyGradients` class renders 1D `Gradients` as 2D images in your Processing sketch.
-A 1D `Gradient` consists solely of colour stops — these define the colours and the position (percentage) each colour occurs at on the 1D axis.
+A 1D `Gradient` consists solely of colour stops — these define the colours and the discrete position (percentage) each colour occurs at on the 1D axis.

 A simple black-to-white gradient is created as such: